openvinotoolkit/openvino_notebooks/notebooks/person-counting-webcam/README.md

 ## Performance

-In this clip, you can see the difference (Inference time and FPS) between running yoloV8 natively with pyTorch vs optimized with OpenVINO.
+In this clip, you can see the difference (Inference time and FPS) between running YOLOv8 natively with PyTorch vs optimized with OpenVINO.

 <div align="center"><img src="https://github.com/antoniomtz/people-counting-yolov8-openvino/raw/main/optimized.gif" width=900/></div>